(Full time) 2021 start

 Career opportunities

-The BA in Childhood Studies equips you with a firm theoretical base and the methodological skills to address the experiences, lives and education of children within a globalising world.
+The BA in Childhood Studies equips you with both in-depth theoretical knowledge and practical skills.
+These allow you to address the experiences, lives and education of children within a globalising world.

-It offers a sound basis for various career paths and popular graduate career destinations include roles in pre-primary care, primary school teaching and teaching assistant roles.
+It offers a sound basis for various career paths and popular graduate career destinations, shaping policy and practice around childhood and youth.
+These include roles in early years provision, social work, primary school teaching and teaching assistant roles.

-Many of our students have also chosen to pursue postgraduate study in the School of Education after completing their undergraduate degree, for example, on MA Childhood Studies or MA Special Educational Needs courses, or through teacher training with our School Centred Initial Teacher Training (SCITT) partners, Red Kite.
+Many of our students have chosen to pursue postgraduate study in the School of Education after completing their undergraduate degree (for example, on MA Childhood Studies) or through teacher training with our School Centred Initial Teacher Training (SCITT) partners, Red Kite.
+Students have also chosen to work in the charity sector, within local authorities and in the Civil Service.

 Throughout your studies, there will be opportunities to strengthen your CV.
-For example, you will gain practical insights into how professionals work with children and young people through modules allowing you to shadow an educational professional and reflect on how the ideas you learn on the programme apply in practice.
+For example, you will gain practical insights into how professionals work with children and young people through specific modules.
+These allow you to shadow an educational professional and reflect on how the ideas you learn on the course apply in practice.

 Careers support